 “The wider shape goes perfectly with the slightly longer and boxier jackets,” says Everest.
 “We started experimenting with this look a few years ago, and it’s definitely gaining traction.
 It harks back to Thin White Duke-era David Bowie, or early Bryan Ferry, but with a contemporary twist.
 So what’s not to like?”

-If wide-legged trousers as a trend still seems like absolute Madness to you, look for slightly narrower straight or relaxed-leg cuts instead, or styles that are pleated or finished with press folds for a bit of added structure.
+If wide-legged trousers as a trend still seem like absolute Madness to you, look for slightly narrower straight or relaxed-leg cuts instead, or styles that are pleated or finished with press folds for a bit of added structure.